bsolomon1124/misc/editors/vim.md

 ## Motions

-Movement motions (all of these can take optional numeric arguments):
+Movement motions (all of these can take optional numeric arguments!):

     w               start of next word (2w, 3w, 4w)
     e               end of current word (2e, 3e, 4e)